philae-ael/apropOS/README.md

 ## Prerequisites

-Need a working cross-compiler (CF http://wiki.osdev.org/GCC_Cross-Compiler)
+Need a working cross-compiler (CF http://wiki.osdev.org/GCC_Cross-Compiler) -- I use now clang, it works out of the box with archlinux' one

 ## The toolchain

-This toolchain come from OSDev tutorials initially but are quite reworked.

-- **clean.sh** -> clean all object files and other
+It's a Makefile
+- make qemu -> launch kernel on qemu
-- **build.sh** -> build project
+- make bochs -> launch kernel on bochs
-- **qemu.sh** -> build and start the kernel throught qemu
+- make clean -> remove the sysroot, .o, .kernel, .map...

+## Tips
- Ctrl+A then C to get the hand over the qemu monitor
+- When you are on Ctrl+A then C to get the hand over the qemu monitor

-*Warning:* run clean.sh when changing one def.config file.
+- When changing a libk/libc/ component, do a make clean

 ## The sources